bushidocodes/gm-fabric-dashboard/README.md

 We suggest use of [Prettier](https://github.com/prettier/prettier#editor-integration), [EditorConfig](http://editorconfig.org/#download), and [ESList](http://eslint.org/docs/user-guide/integrations) plugins in your editor to use the projects style rules.

-Additionally, if you are a VSCode user, this project supports in-editor debugging via the [Debugger for Chrome extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) and has a custom dictionary for the [Code Spellchecker extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)
+Additionally, if you are a VS Code user, this project supports in-editor debugging via the [Debugger for Chrome extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) and has a custom dictionary for the [Code Spellchecker extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)

 #### `npm test` to enhance front-end unit test coverage